w3c/wai-InvolveUsersAll/index.md

 2. Find people with disabilities, with a range of characteristics.
 See [Getting a Range of Users](#diverse) and [Working with Users](#with) below.
-3. Early on, learn about general issues related to what you are developing, *e.g., websites, web tools, standards, or other products*.
+3. Learn about general issues related to what you are developing early on. *For example, websites, web tools, standards, or other products*.
 Ask people to show you websites or related products that work well for them.
 Then, ask them to show you problems in products that do not work well.
 Ask lots of questions to help you understand